agawande/NLSR-minindn-tester-bot/README.md

 (4) New experiments:
-    (4.1) Convergence - does nothing, exits after convergence (4.2) MCN failure convergence - same as MCN failure but no pings and checks convergence after node comes back up
+    (4.1) Convergence - does nothing, exits after convergence (4.2) MCN failure convergence - same as MCN failure but no pings and checks convergence after node comes back up (5) Need to update mini-ndn master branch and then rebase on branch arcturus to get any new changes of Mini-NDN

+Will move away from arcturus so as to use Mini-NDN as it is.